 Tired of chasing injuries and dealing with athletic downtimes?
 Make a qualified sports massage therapist part of your team.
 Stay ahead of the pain and avoid the injuries before they happen.

 Sports massage is a type of manual therapy designed for athletes and athletic people.
 These are often people with very active lifestyles who perform at much higher intensity levels than the average person.
 Subsequently, they also have very different therapeutic needs.
 The goal is to help the athlete be in the best physical shape possible as to compete at peak performance levels in their respective sports or athletic endeavors.
-Scott Zelensky at Proactive Health Therapeutic Services practices a type of sports massage that is different from the typical pre-event and post-event form.
+Scott Zelensky at Proactive Health Therapeutic Services practices a type of sports massage in Las Vegasthat is different from the typical pre-event and post-event form.
 He is an integral part of the team in an athlete's training regimen.
 Depending upon the phase of the training and the nature of the muscular issues, he works with the athlete to create a program to optimize their performance both short term and long term.

 At Proactive Health, first the focus is on alleviating any muscular pain, weakness, or restriction the athlete may be experiencing at any given time.
 Then, the goal is to assist in manually putting the muscular tissue in a positive state that will allow the person optimum performance.
 Next, the goal is to keep the muscular and tendinous tissue in a state of balance, whereby it is able to continue to perform at this high level as well as remain injury free.
+Contact our Las Vegas massage therapist to make an appointment.

 Injuries holding you back?
 Recovery seem out of reach?